-The "Application for Incomplete Grade" may be obtained at https://education.ucdenver.edu/academic- services/student-resources.
-Instructors should submit a file copy of the "Application for Incomplete Grade" form when the Incomplete grade is assigned to Academic Services.
-The instructor submits the final grade on Change of Record form (available in Academic Services) and submits the form to Academic Services for processing.
-It is in the student's best interest that incomplete grades be made up by the end of the following academic term.
+- □ The "Application for Incomplete Grade" may be obtained at https://education.ucdenver.edu/academic-services/student-resources. - □ Instructors should submit a file copy of the "Application for Incomplete Grade" form when the Incomplete grade is assigned to Academic Services. - □ The instructor submits the final grade on Change of Record form (available in Academic Services) and submits the form to Academic Services for processing. - □ It is in the student's best interest that incomplete grades be made up by the end of the following academic term.
 Incomplete grades must be made up and final grades submitted within one calendar year from the date Incomplete was recorded.
-Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with a dean's approval.
-The course work may be completed while the student is not enrolled.
-Incomplete grades appear on the transcript for one year. Ш Incomplete grades appear on the transcript for one year.
+Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with a dean's approval. - □ The course work may be completed while the student is not enrolled. - □ Incomplete grades appear on the transcript for one year.
 Incomplete grades do not affect the grade point average.
-After one year, or at the time of graduation, Incomplete grades will change to 'F' and affect GPA. purposes of determining academic standing, federal financial aid eligibility, athletic eligibility, or other purposes.
-Notation of the original incomplete status of the grade remains on the student's transcript along with the final grade. student to attend additional class meetings to complete the course requirements.
-Students who receive an incomplete grade in a course must not reregister for the course in order to remove the "I".
-An Incomplete should not be assigned where the normal practice requires extension of course requirements beyond the close of a term, e.g., thesis or project type courses.
+After one year, or at the time of graduation, Incomplete grades will change to 'F' and affect GPA. - □ An Incomplete grade may not be considered passing for purposes of determining academic standing, federal financial aid eligibility, athletic eligibility, or other purposes. - □ Notation of the original incomplete status of the grade remains on the student's transcript along with the final grade. - □ An Incomplete should not be assigned when it is necessary for the student to attend additional class meetings to complete the course requirements.
+Students who receive an incomplete grade in a course must not reregister for the course in order to remove the "I". - □ An Incomplete should not be assigned where the normal practice requires extension of course requirements beyond the close of a term, e.g., thesis or project type courses.
 Rather, the course should remain ungraded or In Progress (IP) until the project is complete.